By dealing with the darkness within,

 When we are emotionally free we have the power to choose.
 One of the things abuse can steal from us is our belief in ourselves and our belief in our power to make choices.
 If our wants, needs or feelings were shamed we may feel unsafe and unsure of connecting to them.
 If they were threating to others and we got bullied and there was a threat of loss of love we may get fearful of feeling what we do.
 We may associate feeling what we do with being abandoned and if we don’t have that sense of Self strong inside we can make the poor bargain to give over and surrender our power.
 We then believe that we are powerless.

 This is one of the things I think is problematic when we get into 12 step programmes as active alcoholics if our alcoholism was an attempt to deal with the pain of abuse.
 Being told we have no power isn’t really helpful.
-We may have no power over the addiction at that time if we are using unconsciously and then an admission of powerlessness does have a good benefit.
-And we can reach for external aid of those who have surrendered negative self will for sobriety.
-But there does come a time when we need to find the power within us to affect change and act from a positive sense of will which comes from a healthy loving place and it takes strength of will to surrender our defences and ways of running to experience the depth of powerful feelings that addiction may have hidden from us.
-For example feeling anger if we have or were violated or abused is part of recognising that our power was stolen in some way.
-Acting out our anger with our abuser may not help but using 0ur anger to set a boundary or defence against such treatment in the future will mean we gain the power of choice over what we allow to affect us for good or ill.
+We may have no power over the addiction at that time if we are using unconsciously and then an admission of powerlessness does have a good benefit, we can reach for external aid of those who have surrendered negative self will for sobriety.
+But there does come a time when we need to find the power within us to affect change and act from a positive sense of will which comes from a healthy loving place.
+It takes strength of will to surrender our defences and ways of running or reacting to experience the depth of powerful feelings that addiction may have hidden from us.
+For example : feeling anger if we have or were violated or abused is part of recognising that our power was stolen in some way.
+Acting out our anger with our abuser may not help and lead to more problems but using our anger to set a boundary or defence against such treatment in the future will mean we gain the power of choice over what we allow to affect us for good or ill.

 I am a firm believer that the universe of our spirit wants us to be free.
 If we feel unfree in some way there was at some time a limit or shackle placed upon us that we need to cast off.
 We have the right to connect with the truth of our spirit in our emotional life.